ZTV2-DevTeam/frontend/docs/ENVIRONMENT_CONFIGURATION.md

 # Environment Configuration Guide

-This guide explains how to configure and use different environments (development, staging, production) with the ZTV2 frontend application.
+This guide explains how to configure and use different environments (development, staging, production) with the FTV frontend application.

 ## 🌍 Environment Overview